 There are advantages and disadvantages to each type so it's important to choose one that best suits your relationship and lifestyle.
 Your GP will be able to advise you on the different types of contraception.

 If you have had unprotected sex or your contraception method has failed, you can obtain emergency contraception (also known as the 'morning after pill') from your pharmacist.

-Conifer sexual health and reproductive healthcare service
+Conifer sexual health healthcare service

 Hull has a dedicated service provided by the City Health Care Partnership, where you can access advice and information.
 You can also make an appointment to discuss your sexual health with a health professional.